- Why Invoice Numbers Matter

 For subscription-style or contract work billed on a schedule, each billing cycle still typically gets its own invoice number.
 The subscription ID might stay the same, but each invoice remains a distinct legal and accounting event.

-Setting up recurring invoices correctly ensures every cycle produces a fresh number and a clear due date—critical when clients pay automatically or when partial payments need to be matched to specific periods.
+Setting up recurring invoices correctly ensures every cycle produces a fresh number and a clear due date.
+This is critical when clients pay automatically or when partial payments need to be matched to specific periods.

 How Clients Use Your Invoice Number